Goyder

 Goyder is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Goyder, as per the latest Census evaluation, 96.3% of dwellings were houses with the remaining 3.7% comprising semi-detached units, apartments, and other types.
-In contrast, Non-Metro SA had 94.2% houses and 5.8% other dwellings.
-Home ownership in Goyder stood at 52.5%, with mortgaged properties at 28.5% and rented dwellings at 19.0%.
-The median monthly mortgage repayment was $867, lower than Non-Metro SA's average of $1,081.
-The median weekly rent in Goyder was $190, compared to Non-Metro SA's $220.
-Nationally, Goyder's mortgage repayments were significantly lower at $867 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.
+In Goyder, as per the latest Census evaluation, 96.3% of dwellings were houses, with the remaining 3.7% consisting of semi-detached homes, apartments, and other dwelling types.
+This compares to Non-Metro SA's figures of 94.2% houses and 5.8% other dwellings.
+Home ownership in Goyder stood at 52.5%, with mortgaged properties accounting for 28.5% and rented dwellings making up 19.0%.
+The median monthly mortgage repayment in the area was $867, lower than Non-Metro SA's average of $1,081.
+The median weekly rent figure in Goyder was recorded at $190, compared to $220 in Non-Metro SA.
+Nationally, Goyder's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing